EU e-commerce package - new VAT rules from 1 July 2021

 The changes apply to (non-excise) goods imported into the EU and Northern Ireland in consignments not exceeding an intrinsic value of £135 (€150).
 The UK implemented most of the requirements relating to imports into Northern Ireland from outside the UK and the EU on 1 January 2021.
 The further changes are in respect of online marketplaces and the abolition of Low Value Consignment Relief (LVCR).
 The intrinsic value is the price the goods were sold at, excluding discrete postage and packaging etc. charges.

-Great Britain businesses that are not VAT registered in the UK as they are below the UK VAT registration threshold, but are registered for IOSS will also be able to report their IOSS number to HMRC prior to the goods moving to Northern Ireland but will not be required to charge VAT on supplies to customers in Northern Ireland.
+Great Britain businesses that are not VAT registered in the UK as they are below the UK VAT registration threshold, but are registered for IOSS will also be able to tell HMRC their IOSS registration number prior to the goods moving to Northern Ireland.
+However, these businesses will not be required to charge VAT on supplies to customers in Northern Ireland.
 Great Britain businesses not registered for IOSS should continue to use the existing VAT treatment for supplies of goods to Northern Ireland.